 Note that this requires additional mounting hardware and/or a platform to be built up underneath the cover.

 We do not have instructions for mounting your doorbell this way, and don't know if this method meets weather-safe standards.
+We also do not know what current model or brand could potentially work as manufacturers produce newer versions on a regular basis.

 To achieve a flush-mounted video doorbell that sits under the cover (as shown above), you will need to build a custom strap to hold the unit into the intercom box at the correct depth.